kotelnikov/mgos_telegram/README.md

 `user_data` - Pass here some user data in case you need to manage it in your callback (it may be some pointer to the object or another data) or otherwise pass the `null` for this argument.

-`TGB.parse(event_data);`
-This is the method for parse receiving data.
+`TGB.parse(event_data)` This is the method for parse receiving data.
 Before we can work with receiving data we have to parse it as an JS object.
-It returns the object, which contains such properties: in case of success:
+It returns the object, which contains such properties:

+in case of success:
 ```
 {